jinahya/assertj-bean-validation/README.md

 ### Using extended assertion classes

-You can work with your own (extended) assert class.
+You can work with your own (extended) assertion class.

 ```java
 class UserAssert